yWorks/yfiles-dash-basic-integration/README.md

 # Building the Dash component
 There are two major steps in the build process: First the React component is bundled with webpack, then a python script is run to create a tarball that can be imported in the Dash application.

-To successfully build the React component, you need to copy a valid yFiles for HTML library to the component's resources.
+To successfully build the React component, you need to copy a valid yFiles for HTML library to the component's resources, which you can [evaluate for free here](https://www.yworks.com/products/yfiles-for-html/evaluate).

 ## Copy the yFiles library to the component
 The yFiles library and associated files should be copied to `./src/lib/resources/yfiles/`.
 The structure should be as follows: